 I would like a street light in the alley, who do I contact?

 Alley lights are installed and maintained by Xcel Energy at the request of adjacent property owners.
-It is up to the adjacent property owners to arrange for alley lights directly with Xcel Energy and to pay the cost of installation, maintenance and operation of the alley lights.
+It is up to the property owners to arrange for alley lights directly with Xcel Energy and to pay the cost of installation, maintenance, and operation of the alley lights.

 For alley light problems or installation:

-Will the city put a "No Dumping" or "Slow, Children at Play", etc. sign in an alley?
+Will the city install a "No Dumping" or "Slow, Children at Play" sign in an alley?

-No. The City does not install either of those signs in alleys.
+No. The city does not install those signs in alleys.